icmx/jonesy/README.md

   <feed source="http://example.org/rss" result="news.feed" />
 ```

-Be default reader application connects to original feed URL — http://example.org/rss, but since Jonesy retrieves and serves feeds locally, you have to use local feed link instead — http://127.0.0.1:8600/feeds/news.feed.
+By default reader application connects to original feed URL — http://example.org/rss, but since Jonesy retrieves and serves feeds locally, you have to use local feed link instead — http://127.0.0.1:8600/feeds/news.feed.
 Note the path: `news.feed` is actually result file previously specified in config.

 Replace 127.0.0.1 by external address, e.g. http://example.org:8600/feeds/news.feed if you run Jonesy on external host (like on home server).